S1SYPHOS/kirby-highlight/README.md

 <?php echo css('assets/plugins/kirby-highlight/css/zenburn.css') ?>
 ```

-**Note: For most themes to work, the class `.hljs` needs to be added to the code's container!**

-To resolve this, any of the following will do:
-- Simply use the [Kirby PEP](https://github.com/S1SYPHOS/kirby-pep) plugin and add the following line to your `config.php`: `c::set('plugin.kirby-pep.code_class', 'language-%s hljs');`
-- Replace `.hljs` with `[class^="language-"]` in the included stylesheet
-- Copy it to your `assets/css` directory and modify it
-- Include the styles in your own workflow

 ## Troubleshooting
 If in doubt, check the [correct spelling](https://github.com/S1SYPHOS/kirby-highlight/tree/master/vendor/scrivo/highlight.php/Highlight/languages) of the language in question - doing otherwise breaks `kirbytext()` (see [#2](https://github.com/S1SYPHOS/kirby-highlight/issues/2)).